akesterson/cmdarg/README.md

     cmdarg 'u:' 'source_ldap_username' 'Source (old) LDAP Username' cmdarg 'c:' 'groupmap' 'A CSV file mapping usernames to groups that they should belong to post-conversion' '' 'test -e $OPTARG'

-All arguments are OPTIONAL by default.
-An argument that has ':' on the end of its single character option, and does not specify a default value (empty string is considered "not specified"), is REQUIRED.
+The first argument to cmdarg must be an argument specification.
+Argument specifications take the form 'NOT', where:

+- N : The single letter Name of the argument
+- O : Whether the option is optional or not.
+Use ':' here for a required argument, '?' for an optional argument.
+If you provide a default value for a required argument (:), then it becomes optional.
+- T : The type.
+Leave empty for a string argument, use '[]' for an array argument, use '{}' for a hash argument.

+If O and T are both unset, and only the single letter N is provided, then the argument is a boolean argument which will default to false.

 The arguments can be set on the command line either via '-X' or '--Y', where X is the short option and Y is the long option.
 Example:

-    cmdarg 'r:' 'required-thing' 'Some thing I require'
+    cmdarg 'r:' 'required-thing' 'Some thing I require' cmdarg 'o?' 'optional-thing' 'Some optional thing'
+    cmdarg 'b' 'boolean-thing' 'Some boolean thing'

-    # your_script.sh -r some_thingy
+    # your_script.sh -r some_thingy -b -o optional_thing
-    # your_script.sh --required-thing some_thingy
+    # your_script.sh --required-thing some_thingy --boolean-thing

 Because cmdarg does key off of the short options, you are limited to as many unique single characters are in your character set (likely 61 - 26 lower & upper alpha, +9 numerics).